selfup/rejs/README.md

 #### Wipe a table, change initial data structure:

-Here is where you will still have to use an ID but you can remove the initial `{"0": {"table": 'tablename'}}` Object.
+You will still have to use an ID but you can remove the initial `{"0": {"table": 'tablename'}}` Object.

 You can use: `writeToTable('tablename', dataObject)`